mailund/Iterators-closures-coroutines-and-continuations-in-C/README.md

-# Iterators-closures-coroutines-and-continuations-in-C
+# Iterators, closures, coroutines, and continuations in C

-Iterators, closures, coroutines, and continuations in C
+Examples of implementing the iterator pattern through various techniques in the C programming language.